beginning of content

 What causes hepatitis A?

 If you have hepatitis A, you are infectious and can spread the illness.
-This infectious period lasts from about 2 weeks before the symptoms appear to a week or so after they go away.
+This infectious period lasts from about 2 weeks before the symptoms appear to a week or so after having jaundice.
+If you don't get jaundice, you can be infectious for 2 weeks after getting symptoms.

 Can hepatitis A be prevented?

-The virus can live on hands for several hours and in food left at room temperature for much longer.
-The virus is resistant to heating and freezing.
+The hepatitis A virus can live on your hands for up to 4 hours.
+It can last on food kept at room temperature for much longer.

 To prevent hepatitis A, always wash your hands: